GoldenStarCode/test/README.rst

 **Examples**

-Color-coding of the unsigned version of the feature mappping:
+Color-coding of the unsigned version of the feature mapping:

 .. code-block:: python